-The Co-op Section's investments in PIVs and bonds are rated investment grade or are unrated.
-Direct credit risk arising from bonds and PIV are reduced because:
+The Co-op Section's investments in PIVs are rated investment grade or are unrated.
+Direct credit risk arising from PIVs are reduced because:

 - the underlying investments held by the pooled funds are legally ring-fenced from the investment manager(s); - the investment managers that operate the PIVs need to meet the requirements of various financial regulations; and, - we invest in a number of different PIVs, spreading risk.